koko1313/js-in-depth/typescript/README.md

     - To compile TypeScript file to JavaScript run the command `tsc file_name.ts` or just `tsc fine_name`
     - `tsc file_name --watch` will automatically recompile the file

+3. Character traits
+    - The `.ts` files are treated like scripts, rather than modules.
+Modules has own scope, while the scripts uses the global scope.
+To get rid or this error add empty export statement at the top of `.ts` file:

+    ```typescript
+    export {}
+    ```